cornelius-sevald/pmph-assignments/wa3/report.md

 contain a `>` element so interchanging the columns can never result in a `>` as the leftmost non-`=` element.
-Interchanging the first nested loop simply switches which of the inner and outer loop parallel and sequential and is therefore pointless.
+Interchanging the first nested loop simply switches which of the inner and outer loops are parallel and sequential and is therefore pointless.
 Interchanging the second nested loop results in the following direction matrix:

 ```